schmudde/blog/content/pages/now.md

 There have been several updates to *Beyond the Frame*.
 First off, you'll notice the new logo[^license] in the upper right-hand corner.
 That logo was introduced in a new essay called "[Untangling Non-Linearity](/posts/2024-01-23-untangling-non-linearity.html)."
 This essay considers the direct and indirect impact of the humble linked list on culture and computation.[^linked-list]

 [^linked-list]: For those of you new to the concept, the linked list is a way to associate data in computer memory.
 The incredible flexibility of this simple concept is part of a zeitgeist that spans everything from films edited by Walter Murch, the dawn of Artificial Intelligence, and even the World Wide Web's hyperlink.

+The newest entries are "[What If Data Is a Bad Idea?](/posts/2024-08-18-data-is-a-bad-idea.html)" and a review of a collection of [Philip K. Dick short stories](/books/short-fiction-dick.html).

 [^license]: ![Logo For Beyond the Frame](/img/btf-logo.svg) The new Beyond the Frame logo, a work-for-hire by [Alma Gianarro](<https://almagianarro.com>). <small><span property="license" xmlns:cc="<http://creativecommons.org/ns>#" xmlns:dct="<http://purl.org/dc/terms/>"><a property="dct:title" rel="cc:attributionURL" href="![img](https://schmud.de/img/btf-logo.svg)">The Beyond the Frame Logo</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="<https://schmud.de>">Alma Gianarro</a> is licensed under <a href="<http://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1>" target="_blank" rel="license noopener noreferrer" class="no-tufte-underline">CC BY-SA 4.0&nbsp;<i class="fab fa-creative-commons"></i>&nbsp;<i class="fab fa-creative-commons-by"></i>&nbsp;<i class="fab fa-creative-commons-sa"></i></a></span></small>